Boca Raton Airport

 Boca Raton Airport (IATA: BCT, ICAO: KBCT, FAA LID: BCT) is a state-owned public-use airport located two miles (3 km) northwest of the central business district of Boca Raton, a city in Palm Beach County, Florida, United States.
 The airport is immediately adjacent to Florida Atlantic University and to Interstate 95.

 Boca Raton Airport is publicly owned and is designated as a general aviation transport facility governed by a seven-member Authority appointed by the City of Boca Raton and Palm Beach County Commission.

 Facilities and aircraft

 Boca Raton Airport covers an area of 214 acre and has one asphalt-paved runway designated 5/23, which measures 6,276 × 150 ft (1,913 × 46 m).
-The airport has a control tower which is manned from 7:00 a.m. to 11:00 p.m.
+The airport has a control tower which is staffed from 7:00 a.m. to 11:00 p.m.
 There are two full-service fixed-base operators, Signature Flight Support and Atlantic Aviation.
 The Burton D. Morgan School of Aeronautic of Lynn University is located at the airport.

 For the 12-month period ending December 31, 2020, the airport had 81,550 aircraft operations, an average of 223 per day: 93% general aviation, 6% air taxi and <1% military.
 At that time there were 242 aircraft based at this airport: 130 single-engine, 27 multi-engine, 82 jet and 3 helicopter.